-In light of the ongoing Coronavirus pandemic, many employment lawyers up and down the country are being inundated with queries regarding Settlement Agreements.
-But what are they?
+What are Settlement Agreements?
 When can they be used?
-And who do they benefit more – the Employer or the Employee?
+Who do they benefit more – the Employer or the Employee?

 What are Settlement Agreements?